Chan Division News

 Collaboration with Katie Jordan, Kim Lenington and Danny Park Edited by Joyce Yoo Have you ever wondered what it would be like, both personally and professionally, to date or marry a fellow occupational therapist?
 Would it affect how you manage your household?
 Or how you raise children?
 Three USC… Read more

 By Evan Nicholas Yijun “Jane” Liu and Hui “Angela” Wang knew they were in for an adventure when they accepted a 2017 offer to become USC Chan’s China Initiative Scholars.
-As such, Yijun and Hui will earn both MA and OTD degrees at USC before accepting positions in Beijing as the first… Read more
+As such, Yijun and Hui will earn both master's and clinical doctorate degrees at USC before accepting positions in… Read more